schorfES/caroucssel/README.md

 #### `.index`

 Returns and/or sets the current index of the carousel.
+The returned index is a list (array) of indexes that are currently visible (depending on each item width).
+To set an index you need to pass an array with at least one element.
+When passing more than one, the rest will be ignored.

 #### `.items` (read only)